-If you need reassurance, I can offer you this: I have been brought into/worked with clients from very large financial institutions, broadcasting/media, pharmaceutical, bio-tech research, technology & engineering, health-care, and law, as well as with mid-sized, non-profits, and start-ups.
+If you need reassurance, I can offer you this: I have been worked with clients from very large financial institutions, broadcasting/media, pharmaceutical, bio-tech research, technology & engineering, health-care, and law, as well as with mid-sized, non-profits, and start-ups.
 I have also worked extensively with musicians and actors, some of whose resumes have frankly humbled me.
-If your organization wishes to bring me in and you would like a reference, be in touch and of course we can arrange that.
+If your organization wishes to bring me in and you would like a private reference, be in touch and of course we can arrange that.

 If you have any lingering questions, contact me.
 I’m always happy to help.